 Type of Ham

-The ham I used for my Ham dinner was a shank-in hickory-smoked ham.
+The ham I used for my ham dinner was a shank-in hickory-smoked ham.
 It was already fully cooked but needed to be heated through.
-I was lucky enough to get it on sale right after Thanksgiving, so this 4.6 kg ham (10 lb) has only $15.22.
-When I saw it in the grocery store, I couldn't say no. Not only was I craving a ham dinner, I couldn't help but think of all the wonderful things I can make with the leftovers.
-From broccoli and ham pasta to western sandwiches, to split pea and ham soup.
+I was lucky enough to get it on sale right after Thanksgiving, so this 4.6 kg ham (10 lb) was only $15.22.
+When I saw it in the grocery store, I couldn't say no. Not only was I craving a ham dinner, I couldn't help but think of all the wonderful things I can make with the leftovers-from broccoli and ham pasta to western sandwiches, to split pea and ham soup.
 The possibilities are endless.
+If you're looking for more ideas for cooking larger cuts of meat, my guide on cooking meat covers all the fundamentals.

 In all honesty, it is not very often that I roast a whole ham.
 So, for cooking advice, I turned to the instructions written on the package.
 They said to roast the ham at 325°f for 15-20 minutes per pound.
 For my ham, that works out to be about three and a half hours.
 For the first two hours of cooking, I did nothing to the ham.
 I didn't season it or anything.
 I did score the ham's surface with a sharp knife before putting it in the oven, but that's it.